szymonkaliski/Kinect2OSC/README.md

 ## Installation

-You can try and build this application yourself, it requires openFrameworks and some external addons: ofCv, ofUI, ofOsc.
+You can try and build this application yourself, it requires openFrameworks and some external addons: ofxCv, ofxUI, ofxOsc.

 There's also binary available in [releases](https://github.com/szymonkaliski/Kinect2OSC/releases) section.